NSaha27/React_Udemy_Course_2024-main/README.md

 iii) Components are the pieces of UI, that has their own data, logic and appearences (how it looks and works) iv) We build complex UIs by creating multiple components and combining them together
-v) Components can be reused, nested inside each other and pass data between them. vi) Each react component should return a single element
+v) Components can be reused, nested inside each other and pass data between them. vi) Each react component should return a single react element

+Point: A React Component is actually a function that returns a single React Element.
+React Element is a block of JSX code (DOM Structure), while React Component is a function which returns that block of code.

 (4) What is JSX?
 (i) JSX is a declarative syntax that describs what our components look like and how they work.